-Never allow heat to be applied to the axle tube because the rubber providing the spring torsion action will be severely damaged.
+Never apply heat to the axle tube because the rubber providing the spring torsion action will be severely damaged.

 Rubber Torsion Axle Alignment Specifications

 Toe-In and Camber Specifications

 Toe-In each side 1/16 in.
 Tolerance 1/8 in. + or -

 Tolerance 3/4 degrees +

 degrees positive or -